 MET version 9.0 adds support for the passing matched pair data (MPR) into Stat-Analysis using a Python script with the "-lookin python ..." option.
-An example of running Stat-Analysis with Python embedding can be found in Appendix F, Section 36.
+An example of running Stat-Analysis with Python embedding is shown in Section 16.3.1.